ghostfreeman/tictactoedemo/README.md

 used to cheat or otherwise loop around any hiring tests from other companies.

 ## License
-Licesned under MIT.
+Licensed under MIT.
 See LICENSE.md